-- Avoid/remove fingerprints on the glass pane, as they will burn into the glass. - Ubricate rotating parts and glide planes with a heat-resistant lubricant, such as copper grease. - Grab the glass pane in the middle, on the left and right side.
-Place the glass pane at an angle of approximately 45° with the lower cams of the glass pane in the guides (see fig. 8-2). - Lower the glass pane in such a way that the upper cams fall on the entrances to the guides.
-Carefully lift the glass pane in order to lower the glass pane in the parked position. - ⚠ Ensure the following, prior to closing the glass pane, in order to prevent damaging the glass pane: - Ensure the bracket is still around the bottom side of the glass pane, as required. - Ensure there is no dirt between the glass pane and the appliance. - First press the glass pane on its location on the upper corners and then hold the glass pane with 1 hand and lock the glass pane by sliding the lever clock-wise bij 180° (see fig. 8-1 step 3) - By pushing the glass pane by one hand, the glass pane is prevented from getting damaged and it is prevented that the cams are not over the glass pane, as a result of which it would not close properly. - Turn the lock bracket back to its original position and re-tighten the bolt (See fig 8-1 step 1).
+- Avoid/remove fingerprints on the glass pane, as they will burn into the glass. - Grab the glass pane in the middle, on the left and right side.
+Place the glass pane at an angle of approximately 45° with the lower cams of the glass pane in the guides (see fig. 8-1). - Lower the glass pane in such a way that the upper cams fall on the entrances to the guides.
+Carefully lift the glass pane in order to lower the glass pane in the parked position. - A Ensure the following, prior to closing the glass pane, in order to prevent damaging the glass pane: - Ensure the bracket is still around the bottom side of the glass pane, as required. - Ensure there is no dirt between the glass pane and the appliance. - First press the glass pane on its location on the upper corners and then hold the glass pane with 1 hand and lock the glass pane by sliding the lever clock-wise bij 180° (see fig. 8-1 step 3) - By pushing the glass pane by one hand, the glass pane is prevented from getting damaged and it is prevented that the cams are not over the glass pane, as a result of which it would not close properly. - Turn the lock bracket back to its original position and re-tighten the bolt (See fig 8-1 step 1).